BogdanTarus/solubility/README.md

 The resulting data set will have the duplicates removed and the solubility values unified using units of mol/l at the room temperature and neutral pH.

 ## Decide on the deep learning model
->> with the litterature/bibliography u will get insights for the model to choose :)
+> Assan: with the litterature/bibliography u will get insights for the model to choose :)
 ## Learn and test the model

 ## Predict the aqueous solubility of novel compounds w/o experimental solubility values

 ## Construct a web application

-This application will be a Flask application deployed in the cloud.
+> Assan :This application will be a Flask application deployed in the cloud.
 It will take as input the SMILES of the new compound and will display the solubility.